aesopagency/aesop-candidate-test/NOTES.md

 ## 1. Research & Development

 Did you search for something specific online?
-If so, comment below the resources used:
+If so, detail below the resources used:

 - https://...
 - https://...

-Have you resolved the exercise without looking anything online?
+Did you resolve the exercise without looking at anything online?
 Was that because you done something similar in the past?

 ## 2. Personal Considerations

-There are any comments you want to add on top of your submission?
-Did you find something challenging?
-Did you learned something new in the process?
+Are there any other comments you would like to add to your submission?
+Did you find anything challenging?
+Did you learn anything new in the process?

 ## 3. Review and Optimisation

-If you were to review your code (or the code you have already found in this repository) would you have any suggested changes to improve it?
-Would have you done your exercises differently?
+If you were to review your code (or the code you have found in the repository) would you have any suggestions to improve it?
+Would you have done your exercises differently?